chrisvdev/chrisvdev.github.io/README.md

 I want to use this as my LandingPage and a demonstration of part o my skills.

-However is a good project to have your own dynamic landing page becaus is madded to load a JSON from some place that you want and complete the fields automatically.
+However is a good project to have your own dynamic landing page because is madded to load a JSON from some place that you want and complete the fields automatically.
 (I currently working on that...)